dwright/content-safety-lock/README.md

 ### During Self-Lock

 - Blocked pages show a clear overlay explaining the block
+- Early unlock is only available if **Allow early unlock** was checked when the lock was activated
 - If early unlock is available, you can request it by:
-  1. Entering your self-lock passphrase
+  1. Entering your self-lock passphrase (when required)
   2. Typing the verification phrase
   3. Waiting for the cool-down period
   4. Confirming the unlock